kevinrodbe/library/content/05-versioning.md

 ## Versioning using the Accept header

 Although API versioning using the URI is more common to find in the wild and it's simple to implement, some people don't consider it to be the best strategy.
-An argument can be made that URIs which API clients can depend on should be preserved over time, so embedding information that’s likely to change into them make them unstable and reduce their value.
+An argument can be made that URIs which API clients can depend on should be preserved over time, and the API version should be indicated elsewhere.

 An alternative to using the URI for versioning is including the version number as part of a custom media type.
 A couple of popular services already provide API versioning this way.
 [Github](http://developer.github.com/changes/2014-01-07-upcoming-change-to-default-media-type/), for example, uses `application/vnd.github.v3+json` and [Heroku](https://blog.heroku.com/archives/2014/1/8/json_schema_for_heroku_platform_api) which uses `application/vnd.heroku+json; version=3`.